VisEntities/BradleyControl/README.md

 ```

 ### Set Crates On Fire
-Determines whether or not to create fire balls for each crate that spawns after Bradley's destruction
+Determines whether or not fireballs will be created for each crate that spawns after Bradley's destruction.
+If enabled, every crate will be set on fire, making it harder for players to collect the loot without taking damage.

 ### Spread Chance
-Determines the probability of a fireball spreading and creating new fireballs.
+Determines the probability of a fireball spreading and creating new ones.
-The higher value, the fireball is less likely to spread further, while lower value increases the chance of fireball spreading
+A higher value will increase the chance of the fireball spreading further, while a lower value will make the fireball less likely to spread.

-Keep in mind that too many fireballs may negatively impact you server's performance,, so it's important to have the performance in mind and considered.
+Be mindful of the impact on server performance when making adjustments to this configuration.

 ### Spread At Lifetime Percent
-Determines at what time of the fireball lifetime to being spreading sub fireballs further.
+Determines at what point in the fireball's lifetime it'll begin to spread additional fireballs.

 ------

 ### Maximum Speed
-Determines the maximum torque applied to the wheels for forward and backward movement, which affects the maximum speed Bradley can reach.
+Determines the maximum torque applied to Bradley's wheels, affecting how fast it can move forward and backward.

 ### Spin Speed
-Determines how fast or slow Bradley turns or spins.
+Determines how quickly Bradley can turn or spin.
-The higher value, the faster spinning, making Bradley more agile and responsive.
-While lower value makes it less agile and harder to maneuver.
+A higher value will result in faster spinning, making Bradley more agile and responsive.
+A lower value, however, will make it harder for Bradley to maneuver, making it an easier target for enemy fire.

 ### Brake Force
-Determines the strength of the vehicle's brakes, affecting Bradley's deceleration rate and stopping distance.
+Determines the strength of Bradley's brakes, which impacts its deceleration rate and stopping distance.
-Higher values will result in a more contained fire, while lower values will lead to a fire that spreads more aggressively.
+Higher values allow for faster deceleration and shorter stopping distances, helping Bradley stay on its path more accurately.
+However, this may also lead to slower movement.
+On the other hand, lower values result in slower deceleration, which could make Bradley slip off its path more often.

 ------------

 ### Engagement Range
-Determines the maximum distance within which the player can be interacted or engaged with by Bradley.
-Players beyond this range of visibility are considered invalid for engagement and unreachable by Bradley's weapons.
+Determines the range of visibility at which Bradley can interact with players and engage them with its weapons.

 ### Target Search Range
-Determines the radius around Bradley within which it can see and look for potential targets.
+Determines the radius around Bradley within which it can see and track potential targets.
-Higher value allows Bradley to track targets at a greater distance while lower value limits the detection and tracking range.
+A higher value allows Bradley to track targets at a greater distance, while a lower value limits the detection and tracking range.

 ### Memory Duration
-Determines how long Bradley remembers a target after it has last seen him.
-Basically makes Bradley lose track of targets that it hasn't seen or engaged with for a certain period.
+Determines how long Bradley remembers a target after it has last seen them.
-Higher values makes Bradley remember target for a longer duration, even if they go out of sight, lower value makes it forget them ore quickly once they go out of sight
+A higher value makes Bradley remembers targets for a longer duration, even if they go out of sight.
+This is especially useful when engaging targets that use cover or attempt to hide from Bradley's line of sight.
+Contrariwise, a lower value causes Bradley to forget targets more quickly once they go out of sight, limiting its ability to engage them.

 ----------

 ### Time Between Bursts
-Represents the time between each shot of the coaxial gun.
+Determines the time between each shot fired by the coaxial gun.
-Higher value makes shoot less frequently, while lower value makes it short more frequently.
+A higher value will result in longer periods of time between shots, while a lower value will result in more rapid and aggressive firing.

 ### Maximum Shots Per Burst
-Represents the maximum number of shots fired in a single burst by the coaxial gun.
+Determines the maximum number of shots that can be fired in a single burst by the coaxial gun.
-Higher value allows  more shots to be fired in a single burst, while lower fiew shots.
+A higher value allows for more shots to be fired in quick succession.
+On the contrary, a lower value means that fewer shots can be fired in a single burst.

 ### Bullet Damage
-Represents the base amount of damage dealt by the bullets fired by the coaxial gun.
+Determines the base amount of damage that is dealt by each bullet fired from the coaxial gun.

 -------

 ### Recoil Intensity
-Determines the amount of force applied to Bradley's body as a result of firing the main gun (Cannon).
-This force simulates the recoil effect of the gun.
+Determines the amount of force applied to Bradley's body as a result of firing its cannon gun, simulating the recoil effect of the gun.
-Higher value mkaes Bradley experience more significant movement and rotation when firing its main gun, while lower value reduces the reocil force.
+A higher value means that Bradley will experience more significant movement and rotation when firing, while a lower value reduces the amount of recoil force.

+Note that too much recoil can impact Bradley's accuracy and stability, while too little can make it less effective in combat situations.